 |13:40||Finale Juvenile Handicap||Grade 1||2m 11y||£28,475|

 Taking place over two miles and eleven yards, the Future Champions Finale Juvenile Hurdle is the first prestigious race of the day.
 It’s for three-year-old novice hurdlers and features eight different jumps over its duration.
-If the race is postponed until January, as happened in 2017 when water-logging stopped it being able to take place in December, the classification becomes a race for four-year-olds.
+If the race is postponed until January, as happened in 2017 and 2020 when water-logging stopped it being able to take place in December, the classification becomes a race for four-year-olds.